 Threats?
 What threats?

 Looking at a fully grown tree, it can be difficult to imagine how it could be in danger.
 But like much of nature, small changes can have big effects.
 We’ve seen weather changing over the last 30 years, with warmer temperatures and more extreme conditions.
 Storms and high winds have always posed a threat to trees.
 And now heavier rains and flooding, alongside hotter summers causing drought and wildfires, mean forests are vulnerable as never before.

-Rising temperatures have also helped pests and diseases to thrive in new areas.
+Rising temperatures and globalisation have also helped pests and diseases to thrive in new areas.
 We’ve seen this most clearly with Phytopthroa Ramorum in larch trees.
 We can’t cure this disease, only slow the spread by felling infected trees.
 This has meant huge swathes of forest have been felled.
 While these areas will be re-established with new trees, it’s far from ideal.
 Ash Dieback is affecting ash trees across Scotland and the UK, various beetles are causing damage to spruce which are the cornerstone species of the UK’s timber industry, and fungal disease is damaging pines.

 Beyond the trees themselves, there’s the damage these events can cause.
 Falling trees can cause a danger to people, animals and infrastructure.
 Dying trees mean ecosystems could struggle to support the wildlife that live there.
 On un-forested land, heavy rains can displace vital soils, quickly causing erosion and flooding downstream.
 The threats facing Scotland’s forests and land could cause significant problems if left un-managed.

 So how do we make our trees and forests robust?